geneontology/geneontology.github.io/_docs/go-annotation-file-gaf-format-22.md

 #### Qualifier (column 4)
-Flags that modify the interpretation of an annotation.
+This column is populated with relations from the Relations Ontology that indicate the intended meaning, or interpretation, of a gene product-to-GO term association.
-One from the table below; "NOT" may be prepended with a pipe for negation.
+Allowed values are listed in the table below; for negation, "NOT" may be prepended to a relation with a pipe.

 See also the [documentation on qualifiers](http://geneontology.org/docs/go-annotations/#annotation-qualifiers) in the GO annotation guide.
 The list of allowable qualifiers is identical to those [allowable in GPAD 2.0](https://github.com/geneontology/go-annotation/blob/master/specs/gpad-gpi-2-0.md#allowed-gene-product-to-go-term-relations).